 As a Brighton photographer, taking photos at Pride each year is an absolute must.
 What I find the most visually rewarding in this celebration of our city’s diverse community are the drag queens and costumed paraders.
 Pride is a real fun event and though people go to great lengths to create their costumes, none of them take themselves too seriously.
-Since 2009 I’ve been shooting individual portraits and through experience I’ve found that the hour before the parade starts whilst everyone mills about getting ready is perfect for me.
+Since 2009 I’ve been shooting individual portraits and through experience I’ve found that the hour before the parade starts when everyone is buzzing with anticipation is perfect for me.

-With my background in advertising art direction I’m used to working to a brief so even on my personal photographic projects I like to set myself limitations to work within.
+With my background in advertising art direction I’m more comfortable working to a brief so even on my personal photographic projects I like to set myself limitations to work within.
 Each year I use the same medium format film camera, a fixed lens 1961 Minolta Autocord loaded with the same Fuji portrait film.
 This has helped give my shots a consistent look across the years.
 As people are generally trying to get to their start points and organise themselves, I limit myself to I shoot one frame for each subject before moving on

 Using an old camera is a great conversation starter, it’s visually unusual compared to the digital SLR’s most people are using.
-It has two lenses, a viewing lens and a taking lens, and to focus you need to look down into the top mounted viewfinder.
-It’s not a fast to use as a digital but people seem to appreciate the extra effort that goes into making the picture.
-For me, the advantage of the top mounted viewfinder is that I naturally shoot from lower down.
-This viewpoint makes my subjects look statuesque and proud and also gives me a greater chance of getting a cleaner frame of clear sky behind them.
+It has two lenses, a viewing lens and a taking lens, and to focus you need to look down into the glass viewfinder.
+It’s not as fast to use as a digital but people seem to appreciate the extra effort that goes into making the picture.
+An added advantage of the top mounted viewfinder is that I naturally shoot from lower down.
+This viewpoint gives my subjects a statuesque appearance and also gives me a greater chance of getting a cleaner frame of clear sky behind them.

-Brighton Pride is the UK's biggest and attracts an estimated 300,000 people to the city over the weekend.
+Brighton Pride is the UK's biggest and attracts hundreds of thousands of people to the city every year.
 My individual portraits can only give you the tiniest taste of what a great celebration it is.
 If you get the chance, do come and join in.